What is EMDR?

 Once this is done we move into the positive stage of finding what it is that you’d rather believe, and through a natural process you will come to see truth in the positive, constructive belief in your nervous system and on a deep core, emotional level.

 This is what creates long-lasting change.

-It’s really amazing – sometimes I can seeI immediate change is possible in one 5075 to 90 minute session – sometimes as little as a 50 minute session.
+It’s really amazing – Sometimes change is possible in just one session ranging from 50 – 90 minutes – sometimes as little as a 50 minute session.
 A person can go from a 10/10 on the stress level – the worst it’s ever been with the recall of a certain memory or event.
 And by the end of the session, they’re down to a 2, a 1, or even a 0.